Rabbid4240/MegaManMesenScripts/README.md

 These were tested with the USA versions of each game, but they should work with the JP versions, too.

 MM1Hotswap.lua - Lets you quickly switch weapons (like in MM7) in Mega Man 1

+Please report any bugs to rabbid4240 on Discord